AljoschaMeyer/valuable-value/README.md

 - `nil` is equal to `nil` and no other value
 - `false` is equal to `false` and no other value
 - `true` is equal to `true` and no other value
-- two floats are equal if and only if their bit representation is equal (beware, this differs from the usual IEEE 754 equality on floats in that negative and positive zero are considered non-equal and in that NaNs are equal to themselves - although NaNs of differing bit patterns are still unequal)
+- two floats are equal if and only if both are NaN or their bit representation is equal
-- two ints are equal if and only if their bit representation is equal (note that unlike floats, there is no distinct value for a negative 0)
+- two ints are equal if and only if their bit representation is equal
 - two arrays are equal if and only if they have the same length and they are element-wise equal
 - two maps are equal if and only if every key in the first map is also a key in the second map and vice versa, and both maps associate equal values with equal keys